dladd/pyFormex/pyformex/external/dxfparser/README.rst

-dxf2ascii
+dxfparser
 ---------

-dxf2ascii converts an AutoCAD DXF file to an ascii format, allowing easy inspection and further processing by other tools.
+dxfparser converts an AutoCAD DXF file to an ascii format, allowing easy inspection and further processing by other tools.

-dxf2ascii relies on DXFlib (http://www.qcad.org/dxflib.html) for
-parsing the DXF files.
+dxfparser relies on DXFlib (http://www.qcad.org/dxflib.html) for parsing the DXF files.
 This exporter to ascii format was written by Benedict Verhegghe with the purpose of importing some DXF files into pyFormex (http://pyformex.org).